Yamaha guitar history

 But if you're looking for an even cheaper Yamaha acoustic guitar with close to the same quality, the Yamaha F310 might be for you.

-It is ideal for children.
+Ideal for children.

-It is a guitalele and not a guitar.
+This is a guitalele and not a guitar.
 The sound is not the best.

 - Materials: spruce wood, meranti, sonokeling wood, alpaca.

 - Size: 8,5 x 23 x 70 cm